DanielSitarz/Unity-Game-of-Life/README.md

 #Conway's Game of Life

-Made in C# using Unity game engine.
+Made in C# using Unity (5.4.0) game engine.

 Mostly to learn TDD.
+But as you see there is no a lot of tests :(

-Any contributors welcome!
+Contributors welcome!